Welcome to my homepage

 My research interests lie in the contemporary applied mathematics, fluids and geophysics.
 Problems with high-dimensional, turbulent and partial information are particularly what I am concerned with.
 Mathematical and physical problems in uncertainty quantification, data assimilation, inverse problems and effective prediction all belong to my research topics.
 I'm also active in modeling and predicting real-world phenomena such as the Madden-Julian Oscillation (MJO) and the El Nino Southern Oscillation (ENSO).

-I have teaching experience in different courses, including Calculus, Uncertainty Quantification and Filtering Complex Turbulent Dynamical Systems.
+I have teaching experience for different courses, including Calculus, Uncertainty Quantification and Filtering Complex Turbulent Dynamical Systems.

 My CV can be found here.